 Pros of Drop Through Decks

-Drop through decks are mainly used for cruiser style setups, simply because most of the pro aspects cater towards that type of riding.
+Drop through decks are mainly used for cruiser style setups, simply because most of the benefits cater towards that type of riding.
 Since drop through boards aren't as structurally strong, and typically flexier than a topmount or drop deck style deck, taking them up to higher speeds isn't as preferred.
 Since drop through decks get you very low, they serve a similar purpose as drop decks in the sense that they are much easier to push with in comparison to a topmount.
-Usually drop through decks are a little flexier than most, like the Loaded Dervish and the DB Cabrakan, which are both awesome decks for low speed cruising, carving and dancing.
-When you encounter a stiffer, more downhill style drop through deck like the Omen Low Blow or the Omen Dropship those serve a similar purpose to stiffer drop decks, they are very easy to slide considering that the center of gravity is much lower as well as it makes them much more stable.
+Usually drop through decks are a little flexier than most, like the Loaded Dervish and the DB Coreflex, which are both awesome decks for low speed cruising, carving, and dancing.
+Stiffer downhill style drop through deck like the Landyachtz 9 to 5 or the Blackdog Belial serve a similar purpose to stiffer drop decks.
+They are very easy to slide considering that the center of gravity is much lower as well as it makes them much more stable.

 Cons of Drop through Decks